“You only live once, but if you do it right, once is enough.” – Mae West

 Email distraction is a real thing.
 McKinsey Global Institute found that the average interaction worker spends an estimated 28% of the workweek managing e-mail.

 Tim Soulo, CMO & Product advisor at Ahrefs has shared one of the best productivity hacks about decluttering email:

 “Learned an awesome productivity hack today on how to unclutter your inbox.
 Just create a filter for the word “unsubscribe” and make sure all emails that contain it will skip your Inbox and go to some special folder.”

 2. Make To-do Lists

-To do lists can greatly improve your focus and in the long-run productivity.
+To-do lists can greatly improve your focus and in long-run productivity.
 Justin Kan of Atrium says:

 “A productivity hack I’ve been using: keeping a shared to-do list with my Chief of Staff in a private channel in Slack.
 Each item can have a thread, important items get starred, you can delete the item when you’re done.
 Helps keep me accountable to execute tasks.”